Propagation of chaos for maxima of particle systems with mean-field drift interaction: Introduction

 Here $X^i$, $i \in \N$, are i.i.d.\ copies of the solution of \eqref{eq_McKV_SDE} with driving Brownian motions $W^i$, and all objects are defined on a filtered probability space $(\Omega,\Fcal,(\Fcal_t)_{t\ge0},\P)$.

-The first observation, first used by Lacker \cite{MR3841406} and later in \cite{JA19}, is that the structure of the particle dynamics \eqref{eq_particle_SDE} allows us to construct for each $N$ a (locally) equivalent measure $\Q^N \sim_\text{loc} \P$ under which $(X^1,\ldots,X^N)$ acquires the law of $(X^{1,N},\ldots,X^{N,N})$.
+The first observation, going back at least to \cite{MR1080535} and also used by \cite{MR885876,MR3841406,JA19}, is that the structure of the particle dynamics \eqref{eq_particle_SDE} allows us to construct for each $N$ a (locally) equivalent measure $\Q^N \sim_\text{loc} \P$ under which $(X^1,\ldots,X^N)$ acquires the law of $(X^{1,N},\ldots,X^{N,N})$.
 This is accomplished by the Radon--Nikodym density process

 where the local martingale $M^N$ is given by

 and where, by overloading notation, we set $\mu^N_t = \frac1N \sum_{i=1}^N \delta_{X^i_{[0,t]}}$.
 We may then re-express the left-hand side of \eqref{eq_proof_sketch_1} as